-13.12.1 Following the characterisation of the existing environment, and an assessment of the potential impacts of the Boston Alternative Energy Facility on surface water and flood risk; it has been concluded that there will be no significant impacts associated with the construction, operation or decommissioning of the Facility with the implementation of embedded and additional mitigation measures.
-Due to the negligible significance of impacts, there is considered to be no potential for cumulative impacts with other projects within 15 km.
-A summary of impacts is shown in Table 13.3 below.
+13.12.1 Following the characterisation of the existing environment, and an assessment of the potential impacts of the Facility on surface water and flood risk; it has been concluded that there will be no significant impacts associated with the construction, operation or decommissioning of the Facility with the implementation of embedded and additional mitigation measures.
+Due to the negligible significance of impacts, there is considered to be no potential for cumulative impacts with other projects.
+A summary of impacts is shown in Table 13-12 below.

-Table 13.13 Impact Summary
+Table 13-12 Impact Summary

-Potential Impact Receptor Value/ Sensitivity Magnitude Significance Mitigation Residual Impact Construction • • Impact 1: Direct disturbance of surface watercourses IDB drains Low Negligible Negligible Embedded mitigation measures only Negligible Impact 2: Increased sediment supply IDB drains Low Negligible Negligible Embedded mitigation measures only Negligible Impact 3: Accidental release of contaminants IDB drains Low Negligible Negligible Embedded mitigation measures only Negligible Impact 4: Changes to surface water runoff and flood risk IDB drains Low Low Minor adverse An existing attenuation pond will be used before discharging via surface water ditches at a controlled rate into the IDB drain adjacent to the Site.
-Negligible Operation Impact 5: Changes to surface water runoff and flood risk IDB drains Low Low Minor adverse An existing attenuation pond will be used before discharging via surface water ditches at a controlled rate into the IDB drain adjacent to the Site.
-Negligible Impact 6: Supply of fine IDB drains Low Negligible Negligible Embedded mitigation Negligible
+Potential Impact Receptor Value/ Sensitivity Magnitude Significance Mitigation Residual Effect Construction Impact 1: Direct disturbance of surface watercourses IDB drains Low Negligible Negligible Embedded mitigation measures only Negligible Impact 2: Increased sediment supply IDB drains Low Negligible Negligible Embedded mitigation measures only Negligible Impact 3: Accidental release of contaminants IDB drains Low Negligible Negligible Embedded mitigation measures only Negligible Impact 4: Changes to surface water runoff and flood risk IDB drains Medium Negligible Minor adverse An existing attenuation pond will be used before discharging via surface water ditches at a controlled rate into the IDB drain adjacent to the Site.
+Negligible Operation Impact 1: Changes to surface water runoff and flood risk IDB drains Medium Negligible Minor adverse An existing attenuation pond will be used before discharging via surface water ditches at a controlled rate into the IDB drain adjacent to the Site.
+Negligible Impact 2: Supply of fine sediment and other contaminants IDB drains Low Negligible Negligible Embedded mitigation measures only Negligible

+Decommissioning

-Potential Impact Receptor Value/ Sensitivity Magnitude Significance Mitigation Residual Impact sediment and other contaminants measures only Decommissioning It is anticipated that impacts on surface water and flood risk receptors resulting from decommissioning stage activities will be similar in nature to those resulting from construction stage activities.
+It is anticipated that impacts on surface water and flood risk receptors resulting from decommissioning stage activities will be similar in nature to those resulting from construction stage activities.